 Another factor that you should consider is when you are constantly waking up stiff and sore.
+Body pain and muscle tightness is a key indicator of how often to replace mattress.
 When this happens, it is possible that your mattress may be a culprit.
 If the stiffness and pain disappear once you start moving around, it may be a sign that your bed that is causing you discomfort.

 If your current mattress is showing signs of deterioration such as sagging parts, lumps, or bumps such as in the case of innerspring mattresses, then you need to consider buying a new one.
 If you have a hybrid mattress, check for signs of fraying on the stitching, or look for areas where the parts are beginning to lose cohesiveness with the rest of the material.